LeoKlaus/plappa/readme.md

 ## About

-plappa requires a Jellyfin Server to work.
-If you don't know Jellyfin and would like to learn more, check out their [website](https://jellyfin.org) or [GitHub repo](https://github.com/jellyfin/jellyfin).
+plappa requires a Jellyfin or AudioBookShelf Server to work.
+If you don't know Jellyfin or AudioBookShelf and would like to learn more, check out both at [Jellyfin website](https://jellyfin.org) or [Jellyfin GitHub repo](https://github.com/jellyfin/jellyfin) and [AudioBookShelf website](https://www.audiobookshelf.org/) or [AudioBookShelf GitHub repo](https://github.com/advplyr/audiobookshelf).

-### Folder structure and formats
+### Folder structure and formats for Jellyfin

 plappa should be able to handle all common audio file formats, but is built for and tested mainly with MP3 and M4B files.